-Basic Quilt Repair
+Basic Vintage Quilt Repairs

-Before you clean your vintage quilt, you'll need to repair any rips or tears in the fabric.
+Before you clean a vintage quilt, you'll need to repair any rips or tears in the fabric.
 Spread the quilt out on a bed or on top of a sheet on the floor and examine carefully for any worn patches, tears or stains.

 If you are a good seamstress, repair the quilt yourself by using small stitches and thread and fabric that match the design and colors of your quilt.
 There are sources of vintage or period-specific fabrics to patch your quilt or reproduction vintage fabrics can be used replace damaged areas.

 If you are don’t feel qualified to do the repairs, find a reputable quilt repair service or restoration service.
 They can restore your quilt or tell you if your quilt is damaged beyond repair and should be enjoyed as is.